 Mitre 10 is a sponsorship partner of DOC's Takahē Recovery Programme.
 Learn how Mitre 10 became involved and how important their contribution is to the programme.
 View a video about a Mitre 10 Takahē Rescue.

-Established in 1990, in partnership with DOC, Project Crimson has seen more than 400,000 pohutukawa and rata trees planted throughout New Zealand, helping to protect these much loved and iconic trees from the threat of extinction.
+Project Crimson has seen more than 400,000 pohutukawa and rata trees planted throughout New Zealand, helping to protect these much loved and iconic trees from the threat of extinction.